by Oraia Helene

-Adularia is fairly hard, measuring a 6 to 6 ½ on the Mohs scale.
+Adularia is fairly hard, measuring a 6 to 6.5 on the Mohs scale.
 In the rough, the mineral is fairly unremarkable, forming colorless or whitish crystals that are often striated and may be somewhat shiny.
-It’s really when it’s cut into cabochons that it shows that moonlight shimmer.
+But it’s only when it’s cut into cabochons that it shows that moonlight shimmer.

 Most moonstone that’s made into jewelry is white or gray, with that shimmery texture that makes it look so magical.
 Moonstone can also come in shades of pink, green, and brown, though, and even a deep blue color.

-As an aside, be careful not to confuse moonstone with selenite, which is a form of gypsum.
-Some forms of selenite, especially when cut and polished, do look a lot like moonstone, but the two are probably most often confused simply on the basis of their names – selenite literally means ‘moon stone’ as it is named after Selene, the Greek Goddess of the moon.
-I’ve read that the ancient Greeks considered the moonstone ruled by Selene as well, though, and called it Aphroselene, which is a combination of the Goddess names Aphrodite and Selene.
+Be careful not to confuse moonstone with selenite, which is a form of gypsum.
+Some forms of selenite, especially when cut and polished, do look a lot like moonstone, but the two are probably most often confused simply on the basis of their names — selenite literally means ‘moon stone’ as it is named after Selene, the Greek goddess of the moon.
+I’ve read that the ancient Greeks considered the moonstone ruled by Selene as well, though, and called it Aphroselene, which is a combination of the goddess names Aphrodite and Selene.